-This application relates to part of the King's School campus off Cumberland Street, Macclesfield, which has now been vacated following completion of the new school at Prestbury.
+This application relates to part of the King's School campus off Cumberland Street, Macclesfield, due to be vacated this summer upon completion of the new school at Prestbury.

 The site occupies a prominent position on the north side of Cumberland Street, one of the main arterial routes through the town.
 It is positioned in between the two roundabouts that juncture with Westminster Road, Churchill Way and Hibel Road (A537) with some listed Alms houses located on the opposite side of the road to the south.
 Westminster Road runs along the western boundary to the site with Sainsbury's supermarket located on the opposite side.